authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Construct BIMI-Location URI(s)
 ---------------

 The l= value of the BIMI-Location header is a comma separated list of URIs to Indicators the MTA believes are most applicable to its MUAs.
-MTAs SHOULD choose the Indicators to include based on Receiver policy for optimal performance and user experience for its MUAs.
+From the options provided by the Assertion Record, MTAs SHOULD choose the Indicators to include based on Receiver policy for optimal performance and user experience for its MUAs from the.

 The URIs in the list are created from the exact concatenation of the l= and appropriate z= and then f= tags from the BIMI Assertion Record.
 Concatenation MUST be exact, and a trailing slash MUST NOT be added to the l= tag from the BIMI Assertion Record.
 A period MUST be used for the concatenation of the z= and f= tags.

-  INFORMATIONAL: The reason the concatenation must be exact and a trailing slash must not be added, is if concatenation required a trailing slash, that would create the operational overhead of requiring all indicators for all selectors to potentially require subdirectories of their own on servers hosting the indicators, which is not a requirement for Domain Owners that BIMI seeks to establish.
+  ....INFORMATIONAL: The reason the concatenation must be exact and a trailing slash must not be added, is if concatenation required a trailing slash, that would create the operational overhead of requiring all indicators for all selectors to potentially require subdirectories of their own on servers hosting the indicators, which is not a requirement for Domain Owners that BIMI seeks to establish.

 MTAs MAY add as many comma separated URIs to the l= tag in the BIMI-Location header as they wish, MUAs MUST support at least 2 location URIs in the header, and MAY support more.